sensu/sensu-docs-legacy/source/docs/0.12/adding_a_check.md

 * Create the check definition on the Sensu server
 * Subscribe the Sensu client to the check.

-## Install the check script on the Windows client
+## Install the check script on the Windows client {#install-the-check-script-on-the-windows-client}

 We need a script for the Sensu client to execute in order to check the condition we're interested in.
 The protocol for check scripts is the